-Some sports are more fun to play at the right seasons.
+Some sports are more fun to play in the right seasons.
 For example, pool basketball is a great way to get your blood pumping while having a splash around a pool during the summer.
 Besides having a good time with friends and family, it’s an effective way to cool off the heat.
 If you haven’t heard of this game before, we’ll give you a refresher course.

 - Each team should have five players, with four actively in the water.
-The fifth player can come into play after a time out.
-These player numbers can be adjusted, depending on how many players you can invite to play.
+The fifth player can come into play after a time-out.
+These player numbers can be adjusted depending on how many players you can invite to play.

 - Players need to stay within the wear inner tube floatation device.
 While you can play without these on, it’s safer to do this as it also adds a layer of complexity and challenge to swimming.

 - Players cannot swim in the pool with the ball but must pass it to their teammates while in the same place.
 However, players holding the ball may take two jump steps after obtaining it to build their momentum.
 Any step afterward counts as traveling in pool basketball.

 - Pool basketball players from either team can make a shot from anywhere within the water court’s boundaries.
 Field goals will be awarded two points, while free throws will be valued at one point.